List of South Park characters: Mr. Mackey

 Mr. Mackey Jr. is the school guidance counselor.
 He has a disproportionately large head and mumbles "m'kay" after most sentences.
 He speaks with a Southern accent, and he is believed to be from Louisiana.
 It is assumed he is at least 40 years old (he once said he had sex at 19 and that it has been about 21 years since).
 He is based on Trey Parker's junior high school counselor, Stan Lackey.
 He has occasionally taught classes at the school, and taught sex education with Ms. Choksondik.
-During this time he had a sexual relationship with Ms. Choksondik until her death.
+During this time he had a sexual relationship with Ms. Choksondik.
 After her death, he took over the fourth grade class until Mr. Garrison returned.

 Despite his awkward appearance and mannerisms, Mr. Mackey is an able and responsible counselor who, much unlike other South Park Elementary faculty and staff, cares about his students.
 He sometimes appears with Principal Victoria when punishing a student or announcing an important message.
 His methods as a counselor often reflect real-life controversies in education.
 For example, when Kyle talks about seeing Mr. Hankey the Christmas Poo, he places Kyle on a heavy dose prescription of Prozac.
 In an early episode, the children feign having attention deficit disorder, and he prescribes them all Ritalin.
 During a drug-education class in the episode "Ike's Wee Wee", he passes some marijuana around the classroom, and it is stolen (apparently by one of the children, though it is later revealed that the actual thief was Mr. Garrison).
 For this, Mr. Mackey is fired by the school and evicted by his landlord, and, feeling depressed, he ends up using alcohol, marijuana and LSD.
 The episode suggests that his large head is caused by the tightness of his tie around his neck, but in "Child Abduction Is Not Funny", his parents are shown to have large heads as well.
 He becomes a hippie and travels to India with a like-minded woman.
 Mr. Mackey is captured by The A-Team, and his former employers, along with Jimbo, say that they should have helped him with his drug problem rather than firing him.
 Mr. Mackey protests, saying that he likes his new life and that he actually has not done drugs since his first experimentations back in South Park.
 Nobody listens and in rehab at the Betty Ford Clinic, he is "cured" of his addiction to drugs.
 Mr. Mackey's social worker then re-ties his tie, which makes his head swell back to its original size.